GuruCharan94/gurucharan94.github.io/_posts/2019-11-23-azure-devops-annotations-for-grafana.md

 {% include figure image_path="/assets/images/grafana-azure-devops/grafana-annotation-3.png" alt="Adding Grafana Service Hooks on Azure Devops -Step 3" caption="Adding Grafana Service Hooks on Azure Devops - Step 3" %}

 Now, the next time a deployment occurs on the configured pipeline, you should see a nice marker with rich data that you can trace back to your deployments inside Azure Devops.
-This is very useful in situations where your production environment metrics begins to act strange and you have to decide if a recent deployment may have played a role without having to search for information in multiple places.
+This is very useful in situations where your production environment metrics begin to act strange and you have to decide if a recent deployment may have played a role without having to search for information in multiple places.

 {% include figure image_path="/assets/images/grafana-azure-devops/deployment-annotation.png" alt="Azure Devops Deployment Annotations" caption="Azure Devops Deployment Annotations" %}